 The righteous and the goodwill all travel to his heavenly place after their time on earth is complete

 Gladsheimr, ‘Bright Home’, Hall of Odin and the Gods

 The gods and goddesses of Asgard each have a hall where they can meet without the interference of the opposite sex.
 The Gladsheimr hall is where the male gods have their high council seats and is presided over by Odin.
-The hall is so large that the hall of Valhalla is located within it.

 Not all the gods have a place in this inner circle with only thirteen places reserved for the greatest and wisest among them.
 The hall is built upon the Idavollr or ‘splendor plain’ and is not far from the hall of Vingolf where the goddesses have their meetings.

 Forges they set, and they smithied ore,

 After Ragnarok, the plain of Idavollr is where the surviving gods will meet to construct the shining hall of Gimli.